• Skip to main content

 LOBBYING GETS RESULTS – Previous Sex Discrimination Commissioner of the Human Rights and Equal Opportunity Commission, Elizabeth Broderick, conducted a Listening Tour around Australia and announced a “roadmap towards gender equality”.
 CLICK for HREOC Media Release with proposed outcomes for women, in tune with WEL’s lobbying.

-AND MORE LOBBYING – The Federal Legal and Constitutional Affairs Committee has inquired into the effectiveness of the Commonwealth Sex Discrimination Act 1984 in eliminating discrimination and promoting gender equality.
+AND MORE LOBBYING – The Federal Legal and Constitutional Affairs Committee inquired into the effectiveness of the Commonwealth Sex Discrimination Act 1984 in eliminating discrimination and promoting gender equality.
 CLICK for WEL Australia submission.

 SUCCESSFUL LOBBYING – Labor Policy: Federal Government boards to comprise at least 40 percent women.
 We will be lobbying the Government to amend the Corporations Act to ensure this in all public companies.
 CLICK for the WEL submission calling for 40 percent women on boards and in government.
 As Anne Summers told the nation on TV “We must continue to fight.”
 National Press Club, ABC, 6 March 2019.
 And as Wendy McCarthy, founder of WEL NSW in the 1970s, told the NSW Liberal Women’s group “You have to keep up the fight or it will all fall away.”
 The Drum, ABC, 7 April 2021.